What are the working principles underlying Regional Chemotherapy?

 As the name implies, a port catheter is surgically implanted directly into the vessel supplying the tumour with blood.
 This option makes it possible to deliver treatments as often as necessary over a prolonged period of time.
 After the implantation of the catheter, there is no need for any additional surgical involvement with it.

-- Advantage: Following the the patient remains mobile.
-The arterial infusion can be performed by puncturing the port when the procedure is required.
+- Advantage: Following the arterial infusion through surgically implanted catheter patients remain mobile.
+To perform an arterial infusion any time can simply takes puncturing the port.
 The operation provides an opportunity to explore and to gather additional information about the extent of the tumour.

 - Disadvantage: Surgery is required, and it comes with attendant risks.